Chudleyj/ISPtweeter/README.md

 # ISPtweeter
-Easily tweet your crappy internet speeds at your ISP
+Easily tweet your slow internet speeds at your ISP

 Install:
 pip install speedtest_cli